-3.2 Mode of Transport
+7.5.2 Mode of Transport

 International travel should be by the most advantageous and economic mode of travel available.
-Air travel will be by economy class unless the journey length makes it appropriate for the traveller to use a higher class.
+Air travel will be by economy class unless the journey length makes it appropriate for the traveller to use a higher class (and agreed in advance by the CEO and Group Principal).